elect0/songtell/README.md

 - Does **not work with youtube** because artwork ratios are incompatible.

 ## Acknowledgment
-This project is inspired by/enhanced from https://github.com/ekrlstd/songfetch.
+This project is enhanced from https://github.com/ekrlstd/songfetch.